ibm-build-lab/terraform-ibm-cloud-pak/roks/README.md

 ## Input Variables

-The Terraform script requires the following list of input parameters.
+The Terraform script requires the following list of input variables.
 Here are some instructions to set their values for Terraform and how to get their values from IBM Cloud.

 | Name | Description  | Default | Required |
 | - | - | - | - |